Blueprint to End Hunger

 In 2015, WCCF and Mesa County Valley School District 51’s Food and Nutrition Services piloted the Lunch Lizard Summer Mobile Meals Program, providing free, nutritious meals to children ages 0-18 in Mesa County’s lower income areas.
 Lunch is brought directly to where children live and play, decreasing barriers for children to access summer meals.
 Partners like School District 51 help WCCF identify community needs.
 For instance, over 10,000 students are eligible for free and reduced lunches, but these children have limited meal options in the summer months.

-In 2016, the program expanded and nearly quadrupled the number of meals served to 16,000.
-Kids Aid partners with the program and provided over 2,600 bags of weekend food.
+Since 2015, the Lunch Lizard has increased the number of meals served sixfold, providing over 20,000 meals to children each summer.
+Kids Aid partners with the program and provides over 2,500 bags of weekend food.

 For more information on summer meals near your community see the Summer Meals Western Colorado Facebook page here.